chenyangzhu/cz2641-applied-causality/journal.md

+# April 1st, 2022
+I think for the project, we could look at the representation generated from algorithms covered in class.
+Then we look at the generated embedding, and compare with the true "hidden variables" that we have.
+That would probably also uncover some of the hidden variables out, and we can also see whether that hidden variable actually make any sense.

 # Mar 15th, 2022
-I strongly feel that the representation learning papers are of very limited analytical use, b/c it's almost impossible for their re-generated
-\hidden representation to resemble anything in real-life variables.
+I strongly feel that the representation learning papers are of very limited analytical use, b/c it's almost impossible for their re-generated hidden representation to resemble anything in real-life variables.
 With that being the case, I felt like the interpretive power would be significantly lower than that of traditional methods.
 For analytical purpose, clear intuitions are more important.